mattowen2218/ISQA3420/DFD_Dictionary.md

 * __CPE response:__
 A response from the National Vulnerability Database with the CPE score of a package.
 * __CPE file:__
+A file that is created that contains the CPE score from the NIST database along with the package information that the score is related to.
 * __Package and CPE info:__
 * __:__
 * __:__